 thought confirmed that this option is for 2 + 2 vessels rather than 4.

-Deltamarin will also provide a comprehensive engineering, procurement, construction and management (EPCM) package, overseeing the construction of the new vessels in China alongside Stena RoRo and Stena Technik.
+Deltamarin will provide a comprehensive engineering, procurement, construction and management (EPCM) package, overseeing the construction of the new vessels in China alongside Stena RoRo and Stena Teknik.
 Stena RoRo is Stena’s own specialist procurement, project management and leasing division and already have a presence in China for a number of years.
-Stena Technik specialise in providing marine technical solutions and particularly the design of new build projects from initial concept to completion.
-Perhaps the most famous Stena Technik project is the Stena HSS 1500.
+Stena RoRo is responsible for design, ordering and building the vessels.
+Stena Technik specialise in providing marine technical solutions and particularly the design of new build projects from initial concept to completion and are providing support to Stena RoRo on the E-Flexer project.
+Perhaps the most well-known Stena Technik project is the Stena HSS 1500.

 AVIC Weihai Shipyard Co., Ltd. (formerly Shandong Province Weihai shipyard) was built in 1951 and covers some 1,400,000 square meters on land.
 The production facilities include a slipway with a capacity of 50,000 DWT and two 100,000 DWT drydocks.
 The company employs around 4,500 people and in addition to production for domestic customers has previously exported vessels to customers in Germany, The Netherlands, Greece, Italy, Canada and Japan.
 They have joint-ventures with several companies to provide supporting facilities.
 It is only recently that AVIC Weihai has moved into manufacturing ferries with the bulk of previous production consisting of bulk carriers, tankers, and container ships.

-AVIC Weihai are currently constructing a 2160lm 880 passenger RoPax for delivery in early 2018 called NEW GRAND PLACE (Yard Number WO229) for Chinese interests.
+AVIC Weihai are currently constructing a 2160lm 880 passenger RoPax for delivery in early 2018 called NEW GRAND PEACE (Yard Number WO229) for Chinese interests.
 She is 188.90m (171.50m between perpendiculars) with a breadth of 28.60m and has onboard cabins, a restaurant, entertainment spaces and a duty-free supermarket.
 Like the E-Flexer design, vehicles are housed across 3 decks.
-It is likely she will serve between China and South Korea.
+It is likely she will serve between Weihai (China) and Pyeongtaek (South Korea) on a crossing which will take around 13 hours.
+Her gross tonnage is 33,051 and she was officially named on April 8th 2018 with construction having been completed 10 days early.
+According to AVIC they have used methods of construction which are new to the yard, such as prefabricating cabins, in the build of NEW GRAND PEACE.

 AVIC Weihai is a subsidiary of China’s AVIC.
 AVIC is short for the Aviation Industry Corporation of China.
 Despite their name, AVIC have involvement in numerous sectors worldwide, either directly or through their numerous subsidiaries, including (but certainly not limited to): aviation, electronics, defence, hotel, trade and commodities, retail, manufacturing and engineering (including shipbuilding, railways, aeronautic and astronautics, roads and infrastructure, automotive, and power plants), and real estate and property.
 AVIC is entirely owned by the Chinese State.